PrincetonUniversity/advanced-command-line/05_find/README.md

  - Search for the file `text.txt`.
 Use command substitution and cat to display the contents.
  - Do you have any files with 3 vowels in a row?
-You may have to change the `-regextype` to egrep or escape your braces if you are using quantifiers.
+You may have to change the `-regextype` to `posix-egrep`  or escape your braces if you are using quantifiers.

 ## Operators
 Expressions can be combined to generate more complex matching criteria.
 By